mwpowellhtx/ServiceProcess.Extensions/README.md

 AdaptableServiceWorker fleshes out the IServiceWorker a bit.
 These Extensions do depend upon the Microsoft [Task Parallel Library](http://msdn.microsoft.com/en-us/library/dd460717.aspx) (TPL).

+In simple terms, AdaptableServiceWorker fleshes out the bridge between ServiceBase API and the ServiceWorkers themselves.
+It does so in a manner agnostic of either Thread or Task Parallel.

+#### MayContinue

+We also use a ManualResetEvent, exposed through a **bool MayContinue()** method, in order to determine whether to continue processing.

+### AdaptableTaskParallelServiceWorker

+Task Parallel is adapted into the ServiceProcess.Extensions.
+As analogy runs, tasks are good when you want to make a sandwich, type thing.
+For simple, one-off, shorter-lived, request-fulfillment type thing.

 As an aside, TPL is available in .NET 4.0 and beyond.
 If you are supporting a .NET 3.5 environment, TPL was back-ported, which I've included as a Nuget reference.
 However, much of my testing and usage is in .NET 4.0, and so the 3.5